akeneo/pim-helpcenter/content/updates/2020-08/2-API-search.md

 ## Attribute group labels inside the attribute endpoints
 Let's take an example!
 You want to share your product data thanks to your online catalog.
-Before our modification, your catalog should have:
+Before our modification, your catalog application should have:
 - retrieved the attributes data,
 - gotten back the attribute groups data,
 - then re-created the attribute organization.